codeyumx/VRCVideoCacherPlus/README.md

 ### Fork changes (vs [EllyVR/VRCVideoCacher](https://github.com/EllyVR/VRCVideoCacher))

-This fork adds settings under **Cache Settings** to manage bandwidth when VRChat is actively streaming a video.
+This fork adds settings under **Cache Settings** to avoid using too much bandwidth when VRChat is playing a video.

 #### Pause cache downloads while streaming
-When set to a non-zero value (e.g. 120), cache downloads are paused whenever VRChat requests a streaming URL, and only resume after that many seconds of no new stream requests.

-**Pause/resume**
-- For YouTube downloads, the yt-dlp process is killed and restarted with `-c` (`--continue`). yt-dlp writes `.part` files while downloading; YouTube's CDN supports HTTP range requests so it picks up exactly where it left off.
-- For direct downloads (PyPyDance, VRDancing), the HTTP stream is cancelled via `CancellationToken` and resumed using an HTTP `Range: bytes=X-` header, appending to the partial file.

-**Limitation:** A looping video or a long video playing past the idle window - For those cases, use the rate limit below.
+You can make cache downloads pause automatically when VRChat is playing a streaming video.
+Set the delay (in seconds) to how long after the stream stops before downloads resume.
+Set to 0 to disable.

+**Tip:** If you watch long videos or looping content, use the speed limit below instead (or alongside this).

 #### Cache download speed limit

-Caps the bandwidth used by cache downloads in MB/s.
+You can limit how fast cache downloads run (in MB/s).
 Set to 0 for unlimited.

-- For YouTube downloads, this passes `--limit-rate XM` directly to yt-dlp.
-- For direct downloads, a manual throttle is applied to the HTTP stream copy.

-**Recommended usage:** Set the idle window to 120–300 seconds to handle the common case of someone switching videos or queuing songs and set the rate limit as a safety net for long-running playback.
+**Recommended usage:** Set the pause delay to 300 seconds to cover switching videos or queuing songs, and use the speed limit as a backup for longer playback.
 ---

 ### Wiki